ORGANIC CHEMISTRY 2

 II.
 SECONDARY (20) HALOALKANE

-These are haloalkanes where by a carbon with halogen is directly bonded to two alkyl groups
+These are haloalkanes where a carbon with halogen is directly bonded to two alkyl groups.

 Thus for haloalkane with only one halogen the carbon with halogen is also directly bonded to only one hydrogen atom.

-These are haloalkanes where by a carbon containing halogen directly bonded to three alkyl groups.
+These are haloalkanes where a carbon containing halogen is directly bonded to three alkyl groups.

 Thus in tertiary haloalkanes there is no hydrogen atom which is directly bonded to carbon with halogen.